silky/chrisdone-homepage/posts/the-printer-haskell-deserves.markdown

 and we came up with a simple experimental design and thought it would be a nice idea.
-We hypothesized a nice class-based way to provide custom presenters for your types, so that e.g. a `Diagram` could be rendered as a bitmap inline with the rest of the data structure.
+We hypothesized a nice class-based way to provide custom presenters for your types, so that e.g. a `Diagram` could be rendered as a bitmap inline with the rest of the data structure, but that needs more thinking about.

 I've implemented a basic version of it in the [present](http://hackage.haskell.org/package/present-0.0.0) package (a